Running an Instagram contest is a fantastic way to generate leads, grow your account, and reach new followers.

 Now, if you plan to run your own Instagram contest you’ll need rules.
 You’ll need to outline things such as, what qualifies or disqualifies an entry.
 Like John Snow, your rules are meant to establish order and restore peace to the land.
 After all, no one wants angry contest participants.

-If you've never ran an Instagram contest you might be unclear on what to anticipate.
-Luckily, we've run thousands of contests and have advice on what to include in your contest rules.
+If you don’t know how to run an Instagram contest, you won’t know what to anticipate.
+Luckily, we’ve run thousands of contests and have advice on what to include in your contest rules.

 Before you get to making your own rules of your contest, you’ll need to think about the really important rules – the ones set by your local government.

 Often, contest or competition law sets strict laws on what each type of contest is, and which ones can be privately run.